jcassarly/chess/README.md

 <img src="screenshots/checkmate.png" alt="Checkmate">

 ## Other Notes
-The images of the pieces can be found here: http://opengameart.org/content/chess-pieces
+The images of the pieces can be found <a href="http://opengameart.org/content/chess-pieces">here</a>